wahaha303/ICCPlus/README.md

  - Fixed an issue where multi-selects did not refund points when canceled.
  - Fixed an issue where the position of the point-icon was not displayed correctly.
  - Fixed an issue where the points icon was not being displayed on the points bar.
+ - Fixed an issue where tags couldn't be used in Show Score.
+ - Fixed an issue where Forces Another Choice couldn't be used with multi-select.